eturro/mmseq/README.md

 The function returns a list in which columns have been collated from the MMSEQ files.
 In addition, the `counts` slot contains estimated counts for each feature.

-To test for differential expression with [edgeR](http://dx.doi.org/10.1186/gb-2010-11-3-r25) or [DESeq](http://dx.doi.org/10.1186/gb-2010-11-10-r106), the estimated counts need to be used.
-E.g., to test for DE between two groups of two samples, run the following code in R from the directory containing the mmseq output files:</p>
+To test for differential expression with [edgeR](http://dx.doi.org/10.1186/gb-2010-11-3-r25) or [DESeq](http://dx.doi.org/10.1186/gb-2010-11-10-r106) instead of using [mmdiff](#mmdiff), the estimated counts need to be used.
+E.g., to test for DE between two groups of two samples, run the following code in R from the directory containing the mmseq output files:

     source("/path/to/readmmseq.R")
     library(edgeR)